-And worst case scenario it can lead to a life-threatening blood clot.
+And the worst-case scenario it can lead to a life-threatening blood clot.

-The good news is that by performing regular leg exercises, you can promote healthy blood flow from you legs to your heart and thus, help prevent blood clots and leg pain.
+The good news is that by performing regular leg exercises, you can promote healthy blood flow from your legs to your heart and thus, help prevent blood clots and leg pain.

 I think walking is one of the best exercises you can do and almost anyone can do it, anywhere, any time of the day and it doesn’t cost you anything.

-A rebounder is basically a mini trampoline.
+A rebounder is basically a mini-trampoline.
 I like this because it is very low impact and super easy on your joints.
-It also helps clean your lymph nodes, which helps prevent many cancers and illnesses.
+It also helps clean your lymph nodes, which helps prevent many health problems.

 I put mine in front of the TV while watching a favorite show and do it for about 10-20 minutes daily.
 You don’t need much at all.

 By the way, you’re not trying to jump high on it and try to touch the ceiling.